CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 1.4 Reporting Violations

-If you know of or suspect a violation of applicable laws, rules or regulations, the Code, or the Company's related policies, you must immediately report that information to your supervisor, the Compliance Officer, the Employee Relations Department, the Vice President of Human Resources, the General Counsel, your particular regional divisional vice president, or the InTouch Hotline.
-You may make a report confidentially and anonymously through the InTouch Hotline, and all reports of potential misconduct will be treated confidentially to the extent possible.
+If you know of or suspect a violation of applicable laws, rules or regulations, the Code, or the Company's related policies, you must immediately report that information to your supervisor, the Compliance Officer, the Employee Relations Department, the Senior Vice President of Human Resources, the General Counsel, your particular regional divisional vice president, or the McClain Resources or InTouch hotlines.
+You may make a report confidentially and anonymously through the McClain Resources or InTouch hotlines, and all reports of potential misconduct will be treated confidentially to the extent possible.
 No one will be subject to retaliation or adverse employment action because of a good faith report of suspected misconduct or for assisting in any investigation of suspected misconduct.

 2. RESPONSIBILITY TO OUR ORGANIZATION